Generic filters

 Outpatient Clinician

-Tania Green(she/her) is a Resident in Outpatient Counseling at The Up Center.
-She is currently working towards her Licensed Professional Counselor (LPC) licensure and holds a master’s degree in Clinical Mental Health and Counseling from Southern New Hampshire University.
-Tania is passionate about working with individuals and families of all ages and backgrounds, with a focus on childhood and family counseling.
+Tania (she/her), is a Resident in Counseling at The Up Center.
+She is currently working towards her license as a Licensed Professional Counselor (LPC) and holds a Master’s Degree in Clinical Mental Health Counseling from Southern New Hampshire University.
+Tania currently sees clients in person in our Ghent and Portsmouth Offices as well as via telehealth.
+She is passionate about working with individuals and families of all ages and backgrounds with a focus on childhood and family counseling.
 In her work, she focuses on a humanistic, person-centered approach to counseling, where she believes every person is the master of their own journey and has the noble human capacity to overcome challenges that come along with everyday living.
-Tania looks forward to working with you on the path to self-discovery and healing!
+She looks forward to working with you on the path to self-discovery and healing!

 Outpatient Clinician